Frequently Asked Questions

 WHAT ABOUT APPLE DIGITAL MASTERS?

 We are an approved Apple Digital Masters provider.
-Apple Digital Masters do not incur an additional charge, but we no longer deliver these files by default.
+Apple Digital Masters do not incur an additional charge, but since the adoption of Apple Hi-Res Lossless streaming, we no longer deliver these files by default.
 If you need files suitable for Apple Digital Masters, just let us know and we’ll include them in your _DIGITAL delivery.

 When delivering these files to Apple, they will request the following information to confirm that the Apple Digital Master was created by an approved mastering house: